notSoumya/Network-Routing-Optimizer/README.md

 # Network Routing Optimizer

-NOTE: Most of the project was developed locally and contributions have been mentioned below and can be seen in commits as well.
+NOTE: A part of the project was developed locally and contributions have been mentioned below and can be seen in commits as well.

 A C++ and Python project that simulates real-world network routing using graph algorithms.
 Our Project loads an actual Internet route (captured from tracert), builds a weighted network graph, and computes the shortest path using Dijkstra's algorithm.